cherup01/PrismarineMC/README.md

 **WARNING!
 This server software isn't compatible with Minecraft: Java Edition**

+## If you want one Software in Java, more better and more Performance you can use Nukkit: https://github.com/Nukkit/Nukkit

+## Nukkit-Help Group Discord.
+[Helping, Performance, Informations] : https://discordapp.com/invite/7y8WM4F

 Introduction
 -------------
 Prismarine is a server software based on **[PocketMine-MP](https://github.com/pmmp/PocketMine-MP)** with extended functionality.
 Most of the original code was written by **PocketMine Team**.<br>